basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 # Riak (NextGen) Replication - Getting started

-The Riak NextGen replication is an alternative to the riak_repl replication solution, with the benefits:
+The Riak NextGen replication is an alternative to the riak_repl replication solution, with these benefits:

 - allows for replication between clusters with different ring-sizes and n-vals;